lucianodato/noise-repellent/README.md

 Limitations
 -------
 * The plugin will introduce latency so it's not appropriate to be used while recording
-* It was developed to be used with Ardour in mind (it is known to work with other host though)
+* It was developed to be used with Ardour in mind  however it is known to work with other host

 Install
 -------